Growing Cucumbers Vertically: Tips for Success

 Training Cucumbers Vertically

-Cucumber vines will climb naturally, but you may need to help them out.
+Cucumber vines will climb naturally, but you may need to help them out by training cucumbers.
 Some might stay on the ground and venture over to neighboring plants.
 In this case, gently wrap the vines around the trellis.
 If they won’t cooperate, loosely tie the vines to the trellis until the tendrils start to hang on.
 Then –voila!– you can grow cucumbers vertically.

 For tying, you can use: